Zagitova Edges Medvedeva To Win Figure Skating Gold At Pyeongchang Olympics

 Evgenia Medvedeva (OAR)

-In the free skate, Chen and Tennell skated the way everyone expected them to – and the way they didn't quite manage to in their short program (for Tennell, it included a fall, something she rarely does).
-After Chen earned a 119.75 score to go into second, Tennell put down a solid program to get a 128.34 – and with 192.35 total points, she took over second, with nine skaters still to take the ice.
+Before the highest-ranked skaters from the short program began their programs, Chen and Tennell had come closer to skating the way many had expected them to – and the way they didn't quite manage to in their short program (for Tennell, it included a fall, something she rarely does).

+After Chen earned a 119.75 score, Tennell put down a solid program to get a 128.34 – and 192.35 total points, with nine skaters still to take the ice.

 As she finished her skate and awaited her score, Tennell looked relieved, proud, and happy.

-After the short program, the U.S. skaters were bunched together in the standings, with Nagasu ninth, Chen tenth, and Tennell at No. 11.

-There are 24 skaters in the final — but Zagitova and Medvedeva were the only ones to score above 80 points in the short program.
+There were 24 skaters in the final — but Zagitova and Medvedeva were the only ones to score above 80 points in the short program.
 Zagitova had the edge with 82.92 points, partly because her program is shaped to maximize scoring: All of her big jumps come in the last section, when they're worth more.

 Medvedeva, 18, is the reigning world champion.
 She's competing in South Korea after recovering from a broken foot that she suffered last October.